 Hum Botanical Spirit: The New "Vodka Soda"

-Cue squeaky German accent): "As
+Cue squeaky German accent): "As you know, in

 fashion cocktail culture, one day you're in.
-And the next
+And the next day, you're out."

 So, if cocktail trends are like fashion trends, consider artificially flavored vodka beyond over, St. Germain so last season and botanical infused booze, such as Hum Botanical Spirit, totally hot right now.